janaka4345/product-scrapper/README.md

 # exploring scrapping methods with

+## scrape tables with pandas and requests library

 - pandas
 - request library
 - scrapy
+- scrappy with selenium